Financial-Times/origami-website/_components/customisation.md

 // Customise: Tell the o-typography component to use our custom
 // font, it will affect all other components which
-// as they are built using o-typography.
+// are built using o-typography.
 @include oTypographySetFont(
     $type: 'sans',
     $family: 'Comic Sans MS', sans-serif